Cyprus Registrar Forms legality issues and effect

-None of the prescribed forms (HE2, HE4 or HE57) examined provide a right towards any third party to effect a change in the particulars of a Company.
-On the contrary all prescribed forms are a subsequent action of the legally required corporate actions (usually resolutions of directors or the shareholders).
+None of the prescribed forms (HE2, HE4 or HE57) examined to provide a right towards any third party to effect a change in the particulars of a Company.
+On the contrary, all prescribed forms are a subsequent action of the legally required corporate actions (usually resolutions of directors or the shareholders).
 The uniform obligation is to notify the registrar of such change.

 Author - Photographer